-Kindergarten services offer early childhood education programs to help prepare your child for Prep.
+Kindergarten services offer early childhood education programs to help your child with the move to Prep.

 At kindergarten your child will: